-Wrongful Discharge Attorney in Sacramento
+Sacramento Wrongful Discharge Attorney

 Laws Regarding Medical Care in California

 In the United States, it is illegal for a hospital to refuse medical to a person, no matter their physical or financial state.
 Uninsured people, young and old alike have every right to receive the treatment they need if they are ill or injured.
 Likewise, a nursing home or assisted living facility cannot discharge a patient who is still in need of care, even if their Medicare or Medicaid is denied or if the monthly fees have not been paid.
 Such actions are considered to be elder abuse and should be fought.
-In these situations, you need an elder abuse lawyer in Sacramento that is adamant about protecting your rights and the rights of your loved ones.
+In these situations, you need an elder abuse attorney in Sacramento that is adamant about protecting your rights and the rights of your loved ones.
 Call our office today.

 Understanding Wrongful Discharge